qrti/picoLog/README.md

                     (see XTICK_ and AVS variables in python script) before visualizing sample and dump

-r remove            deletes samples on Pico, settings on Pico and the file on PC are kept
+r remove            deletes samples on Pico
+                    settings on Pico and the file on PC are kept

-f format            deletes samples on Pico, settings on Pico are set to default, the file on PC is kept
+f format            deletes samples on Pico
+                    settings on Pico are set to default, the file on PC is kept

 a adc               shows some current readings from the ADC of Pico
 ```